J-Eisen/MyWeatherApp---Weatherbuddy-2.0/README.md

 - Location Features
   - GPS and zipcode functionality
   - GPS preferred when both are enabled
+  - Defaults to proper measurement systems based on location (But only on first relocation)

 ## Next Feature
 - *uninteresting* more unit tests to prep for wider testing